Izaak Walton League Honors Volunteer Stream Monitors on Earth Day

 Invites More Volunteers To Join the Clean Water Challenge

 Gaithersburg, MD – Healthy streams and rivers are vital to healthy communities.
 Yet most Americans don’t know if local streams are safe for swimming, fishing, or as sources of drinking water.
-That’s because there is a critical need for up-to-date water quality information.
+That’s because there is a critical need for up-to-date water quality information at the local level.
 Through our Clean Water Challenge, the Izaak Walton League is working to train and mobilize thousands of new stream monitors to gather that information.

 Founded in 1922, the Izaak Walton League of America (www.iwla.org) protects America's outdoors through education, community-based conservation, and promoting outdoor recreation.